-35.1.1 FITEQ has the following international tournament types:

-- 35.1.1.1 World Championships;

-- 35.1.1.2 Teqball Masters;

-- 35.1.1.3 World Series;

-- 35.1.1.4 Grand Prix; and

-- 35.1.1.5 Challenger Cup.

-35.1.2 An international tournament may include players of more than one country.

-35.1.2.1 An open tournament is open to the players of all countries.

-35.1.2.2 A restricted tournament is restricted to specified groups of players other than age groups.
+- 35.1.1 The international tournament types are from time to time designated by FITEQ Executive Board. - 35.1.2 An international tournament may include players of more than one country. - 35.1.2.1 An open tournament is open to the players of all countries. - 35.1.2.2 A restricted tournament is restricted to specified groups of players other than age groups.

-35.1.2.3 An invitation tournament is restricted to specified countries or players, individually invited.

-35.1.2.4 A reference to the place of the tournament means indoors, outdoors or beach tournament.
+- 35.1.2.3 An invitation tournament is restricted to specified countries or players, individually invited. - 35.1.2.4 A reference to the place of the tournament means indoors, outdoors or beach tournament.

-35.2 EVENTS
+35.2 EVENTS - applicable to FITEQ Events

-35.2.1 Open international tournaments, besides gender equitable events, can include men's singles, women's singles, men's doubles, women's doubles and mixed doubles events.

-35.2.2 All events shall be played on a group qualification and knockout basis but may be played only on a knockout basis if approved by FITEQ.
+- 35.2.1.
+Open international tournaments, besides gender equitable events, can include men's singles, women's singles, men's doubles, women's doubles and mixed doubles events. - 35.2.1.
+All events shall be played on a group qualification and knockout basis but may be played only on a knockout basis if approved by FITEQ.

-35.3 ELIGIBILITY
+35.3 SFFDING BY RANKING